DeekshaLokesh331/DeekshaLokesh/README.md

 1. Ensure R is installed on your machine.
 2. Clone this repository to your local environment.
-3. Install the `DMwr` package using this URL: [DMwR Package](https://cran.r-project.org/src/contrib/Archive/DMwR/DMwR_0.4.1.tar.gz) for data synthesis.
+3. Download and Install the `DMwr` package using this URL: [DMwR Package](https://cran.r-project.org/src/contrib/Archive/DMwR/DMwR_0.4.1.tar.gz) for data synthesis.
-4. Modify data paths (`breast-cancer.csv` and `BRCV.csv`) in your code.
+4. Modify data paths (`breast-cancer.csv` and `BRCV.csv`) in your code if necessary to load the data.
-5. Verify that the `model1_par` and `model2_par` functions are compatible with your data and domain.
-6. Execute the R script containing the code.
+5. Execute the R script containing the code.

 ## 10. Requirements